michaelrowe01/instructlab-trainingfiles/elm_monitoring.md

 **(6) Resource Intensive Scenarios Summary bean**

-There are system and user actions performed on CLM systems that can be
+There are system and user actions performed on Engineering Lifecycle Management systems that can be

 resource intensive.
 When these actions occur on systems that already taxed, the